AKC Canine Good Citizen (CGC)

-The following teams took the Paws Up CGC prep course and tested for and successfully passed the AKC Canine Good Citizen (CGC) test earning their titles at the South Park Home Economics Building on May 13, 2021!
-Congratulations to all: Jessica & M.C., Cathy & Gracie, and Dave & Duncan.
+The following team took the Paws Up CGC/TDI prep course and tested for and successfully passed the AKC Canine Good Citizen (CGC) test earning their title at the South Park Home Economics Building on March 28, 2022!
+Congratulations to Jamie & Ruthie!

 Jessica & M.C.

 Congratulations New AKC Community Canine (CGCA) Teams!